Responsible Travel Policy

 We employ local citizens for managing our operations.

-We support local tourism in regions where it exists such as rural tourism or historical trip.
+We support local tourism in regions where it exists, such as rural tourism or historical trips.

-We encourage our clients to buy locally made things.
-We also advise them to buy craft items and other gifts from local stores, which serve as great monuments.
+We encourage our clients to buy locally made products and craft items from local stores, which serve as unique souvenirs.

-We ensure that local economies benefit from our business by using locally-owned accommodation, employing local people as specialist guides, working with local operators and suppliers, sourcing food from locally-owned stores and eating and drinking in local bars and restaurants.
-In doing so, we are not only investing in local communities but also offering our travelers a genuine insight into a country and its people.
+We ensure that local economies benefit from our business by using locally-owned accommodations, employing local people as specialist guides, working with local operators and suppliers, sourcing food from locally-owned stores, and eating and drinking in local bars and restaurants.
+This investment not only supports local communities but also offers our travelers a genuine insight into a country and its people.

 Social Responsibility

-We deal with locally owned, managed and staffed ground agents and, where possible, try and stay in locally owned hotels and lodges.
+We deal with locally owned, managed, and staffed ground agents and, where possible, try and stay in locally owned hotels and lodges.
 The ground agents pay a fair salary to staff and provide regular training to support their future development.
-By doing so all wages paid to the staff generated from our partnership remains in their own community and is spent by them as they see fit.
+This ensures that all wages paid to the staff generated from our partnership remain in their own community and are spent by them as they see fit.

 We aim to produce authentic experiences on our trips so guests of the countries can learn about the communities and cultures they visit to the benefit of both locals and visitors.
-We encourage all visitors to respect local customs and religions: through positive interaction with local communities not only does this generate a mutual respect between cultures it helps produce a more enriching experience for visitors and locals alike.
+We encourage all visitors to respect local customs and religions: through positive interaction with local communities, this not only generates mutual respect between cultures but also helps produce a more enriching experience for visitors and locals alike.

 Many of our tours offer opportunities to visit ancient places such as UNESCO World Heritage Sites where our entrance fees contribute to the maintenance and restoration of these unique places.

-We are aware that relaxation is important for every holiday, but as humans, we should respect our fellow beings.
-As such we want our clients to provide a good impact on their destinations.
-For every single tour, our tour guides brief highlight cultural sensitivities about the same.
+We believe relaxation is important for every holiday, but as humans, we should respect our fellow beings.
+We encourage our clients to positively impact their destinations.
+For every single tour, our tour guides provide briefings that highlight cultural sensitivities.

 We also consider ethics to be an important part of our research.
-We value feedback on our policies, and so we request our clients to comment on our responsible practices.
+We value feedback on our policies and encourage our clients to comment on our responsible practices.

 Staff and Office